gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 LoopPoint is similar to SimPoint with some key differences.
 LoopPoint uses the number of time a loop is executed to mark the regions instead of using instruction executed.Therefore, we need collect the loop execution information in the analysis stage beside the basic block execution information.
-Other than this, in terms of the process, it is really similar to SimPoint.
+Other than this, in terms of the process (the 3 steps process we did in 01-simpoint), it is really similar to SimPoint.
-We will not do a detailed example on LoopPoint, but there are example under the [configs/example/gem5_library/looppoints](https://github.com/gem5/gem5/tree/stable/configs/example/gem5_library/looppoints).
+We will not do a detailed example on LoopPoint, but there are examples under the [configs/example/gem5_library/looppoints](https://github.com/gem5/gem5/tree/stable/configs/example/gem5_library/looppoints).
 We have the infrastructures ready for the LoopPoint checkpointing and running the LoopPoint in gem5 v24.0.
 The LoopPoint analysis is tested and ready to be upstream in gem5 v24.1.
 ElFies is a checkpointing method that creates checkpoint executables out of a large workload execution.
 It can be used with LoopPoint to create executables of the representative regions.
 Like LoopPoint, it uses the number of time a loop has been executed to mark the beginning and the end of the region of interest, so we need those information to execute ElFies in gem5.